How Ivermectin Became The New Focus Of The Anti-Vaccine Movement

 The toll of a misplaced faith

-Online mentions for ivermectin spiked: 74% of the topic's mentions for this year have taken place in the past two months, with a huge increase in August, Zignal's analysis shows.
-"That's where we're really starting to see this story take off," Zignal's Granston says, "I'd also say, that's when we really start to see the story split."
+Online mentions for ivermectin spiked: Seventy-four percent of the topic's mentions for this year have taken place in the past two months, with a huge increase in August, Zignal's analysis shows.
+"That's where we're really starting to see this story take off," Zignal's Granston says, "I'd also say that's when we really start to see the story split."

-"Clear instances of disinformation are relatively easy to debunk," says Granston.
+"Clear instances of disinformation are relatively easy to debunk," Granston says.
 "The really hard stuff is where you have conflicting information.
 This is a very personal issue for people, because you're talking about their health and everybody's really grasping for answers.
 And that is outpacing the public health officials' knowledge because the scientific studies haven't been conducted on a broad scale yet."

-While those studies are underway, some people's belief in ivermectin over other proven options, like masks and vaccines, is giving them a false sense of security and control.
+While those studies are underway, some people's belief in ivermectin over other proven options, such as masks and vaccines, is giving them a false sense of security and control.

 Smith's husband spent weeks on a ventilator in the ICU of a hospital near Cincinnati.
-On August 23, a judge issued an emergency order to the hospital to begin administering 30mg of ivermectin a day to the patient, as prescribed by a Frontline COVID-19 Critical Care Alliance doctor.
-On September 6, a different judge reversed the ruling.
+On Aug.
+23, a judge issued an emergency order to the hospital to begin administering 30 milligrams of ivermectin a day to the patient, as prescribed by a Front Line COVID-19 Critical Care Alliance doctor.
+On Sept.
+6, a different judge reversed the ruling.

 "Everyone involved wants Jeff Smith to get better," Judge Michael Oster wrote in his decision.
 Still, after reviewing the evidence presented, the judge found "there can be no doubt that the medical and scientific communities do not support the use of ivermectin as a treatment for COVID-19."